Education policy of the second Trump administration: K–12 education

+Civil rights

+The administration dropped investigations into pending civil rights complaints related to book bans in public schools.

+The Department of Education reverted to Title IX guidance from the first Trump presidency, affording stronger rights to alleged sexual harassers and assailants, and removing recognition of discrimination based on sexual orientation and gender identity.

+The administration texted Barnard College employees to ask if they're Jewish and sued the University of Pennsylvania alleging the university “refused to comply” with a subpoena from the administration to share names and information of Jews at the university.

 Academics leaving the US in response

 In response to Trump's education policy, researchers, scientists, and post-docs are reportedly leaving or trying to leave the United States.
 A poll done by scientific journal Nature, 75% of US scientists are considering leaving.
 Of the 690 postgraduate researchers who responded, 548 were considering leaving; 255 of 340 PhD students said the same.

 In May 2025, Marci Shore, Timothy Snyder and Jason Stanley, academics who specialize in studying authoritarianism across the globe, announced they are leaving the United States in response to Trump's crackdown of higher education.
-In an interview, Shore referred to Nazi Germany and said the “lesson of 1933 is you get out sooner rather than later.”
+In an interview, Shore referred to Nazi Germany and said the "lesson of 1933 is you get out sooner rather than later."

 Other reactions

 In June 2025, hundreds of American CEOs criticized Trump's attacks on universities through an open letter organized by the Leadership Now Project, saying funding cuts and student visa restrictions impact America's economic competitiveness.
 The signatories to the letter included LinkedIn founder Reid Hoffman, former Unilever CEO Paul Polman, former American Airlines CEO Robert Crandall, former Procter & Gamble CEO John Pepper, Jeni Britton of Jeni’s Ice Cream, and Tom Florsheim of the Weyco Group.

 On November 7, 2025, a coordinated protest against the Trump administration's actions against universities was held on over 100 campuses throughout the US.